Three-Strikes and Career Offender Cases

 - Crimes involving explosives

-The Third Strike
+Committing the Third Strike

 While the first two strikes are usually serious crimes, some of these laws do not require the third strike to be of a similar nature.
 Any new felony, regardless of how minor, will likely be charged as a third-strike felony.
 In some states, like California, a crime as minor as shoplifting can trigger a third strike charge.